Makhaya Ntini: International career

-Ntini returned to the South African side for a Sharjah tournament in 2000.
+Ntini returned to the South African team for a Sharjah tournament in 2000.
 His improvement was clear as he bowled with greater control.

 A graph showing Ntini's Test career bowling statistics and how they have varied over time.

 In 2003, he became the first South African to take 10 wickets at Lord's.
 His best performance, however, came when Ntini took 13 wickets for 132 runs against the West Indies in the Port of Spain on 12 April 2005.
 This remains the most wickets taken by a South African cricketer in a Test match.
 On 3 March 2006, Ntini also achieved the best bowling figures by a South African in an ODI, demolishing Australia with 6 wickets for 22 runs.
 A popular figure in South African sport, Ntini was voted their favourite sportsman in a research poll conducted by the South African Press Association.
 For his performances in 2006 and 2007, he was named in the World Test XI by ICC.
 He was also named in the World Test XI by ESPNcricinfo.

 Ntini went on to establish himself as South Africa's premier fast bowler and one of the leading fast bowlers in the world.
 In February 2009, he was ranked as the world's fifth-best Test bowler behind Muttiah Muralitharan, Dale Steyn, Stuart Clark and Mitchell Johnson, but had dropped to being 25th-best ODI bowler, according to the ICC rankings.

 On 20 January 2007, Ntini dislodged Mohammad Sami to take his 300th Test wicket in his 74th Test.
 On 1 August 2008, he removed England opener Alastair Cook to claim his 350th Test wicket in his 90th Test.

-Ntini played his 100th Test on 17 December 2009, becoming the only black South African cricketer to reach that mark.
+Ntini played his 100th Test on 16 December 2009, becoming the only black South African cricketer to reach that mark.
 Sponsors Castle Lager promised every fan in attendance a free beer in celebration on the day he took his first wicket and he duly obliged on the second day when he bowled Andrew Strauss of England.
-However, after already having lost his place in the ODI side, he was dropped from the Test side after poor performances against England.
+However, after already having lost his place in the ODI team, he was dropped from the Test team after poor performances against England.

 Ntini retired from all forms of international cricket in a T20I against India on 9 January 2011.

 To date, Ntini is one of only three players to have played more than 100 Test matches without scoring a 50.
 Courtney Walsh and Nathan Lyon are the others.

 During his career, Ntini took 22 five-wicket hauls.
 As of 2020, he ranks joint seventeenth among all-time combined five-wicket haul takers (joint with Allan Donald, Malcolm Marshall and Daniel Vettori), and joint second in the equivalent list for South Africa, alongside Donald and behind Dale Steyn.